 It is unlawful to engage in business without obtaining a required privilege license.
-The penalty for failure to obtain a license is the greater of five dollars (\$5) or five percent (5%) of the amount prescribed for the license per month or fraction thereof from the time the amount is due until the amount is paid, up to a maximum not to exceed twenty-five percent (25).
+The penalty for failure to obtain a license is the greater of five dollars (\$5) or five percent (5%) of the amount prescribed for the license per month or fraction thereof from the time the amount is due until the amount is paid, up to a maximum not to exceed twenty-five percent (25%).
 The penalty for failure to pay any tax when due is ten percent (10%) of the tax due.

-The Secretary may collect a tax due under this Article in any manner allowed under Article 9 of Chapter 105.
-The penalty and provisions of this section for the collection of delinquent license taxes apply to taxes levied by counties, cities, and towns of the State under the authority of this Article, or any other provision of law, in the same manner and to the same extent as they apply to taxes levied by the State.
+The Secretary may collect a tax due in any manner allowed under Article 9 of Chapter 105 of the General Statutes.
+The penalty and provisions for the collection of delinquent license taxes apply to taxes levied by counties, cities, and towns of the State, or any other provision of law, in the same manner and to the same extent as they apply to taxes levied by the State.